 Adopt a Big-Growth Mindset

-“Building generational wealth starts with a big-growth mindset,” said Shawn Laib, an investment expert with The Truth About Insurance.
+“Building generational wealth starts with a big-growth mindset,” said Shawn Laib, an investment expert.
 “This means that you have to pursue a field that has the potential for huge gains over a long period of time.
 Entrepreneurial ventures are the only way to give yourself a chance to reach this milestone.
 Think about what interests you that could be built into something bigger over a long period.”

 If this sounds a bit too vague to you, look to examples of famed legacy families who only become more massive in value as time goes on.